biocore/empress/README.md

 ## Downloading Input Artifacts and Metadata

-Before we start, we’ll need to download the necessary input artifacts -- all of which are produced during the [Moving Pictures tutorial](https://docs.qiime2.org/2020.6/tutorials/moving-pictures/).
-These are:
+Before we start, we’ll need to download the necessary input artifacts.
+The first four of these artifacts are produced during the [Moving Pictures tutorial](https://docs.qiime2.org/2020.6/tutorials/moving-pictures/), and the last artifact was produced afterwards using data from the tutorial.
+These artifacts are:

 1. A feature table (a QIIME 2 artifact of type `FeatureTable[Frequency]`)
-1. A sample metadata file (a [tab-separated-value](https://en.wikipedia.org/wiki/Tab-separated_values) file)
+2. A sample metadata file (a [tab-separated-value](https://en.wikipedia.org/wiki/Tab-separated_values) file)
-1. A rooted tree (a QIIME 2 artifact of type `Phylogeny[Rooted]`)
+3. A rooted tree (a QIIME 2 artifact of type `Phylogeny[Rooted]`)
-1. Taxonomic assignments of our features (a QIIME 2 artifact of type `FeatureData[Taxonomy]`)
+4. Taxonomic assignments of our features (a QIIME 2 artifact of type `FeatureData[Taxonomy]`)
-1. A PCoA biplot results file (a QIIME 2 artifact of type `PCoAResults % Properties('biplot')`)
+5. A PCoA biplot results file (a QIIME 2 artifact of type `PCoAResults % Properties('biplot')`)
     - This artifact in particular was produced by the [`qiime diversity pcoa`](https://docs.qiime2.org/2020.6/plugins/available/diversity/pcoa-biplot/) plugin, but ordinations / biplots created by other tools (e.g. [DEICODE](https://github.com/biocore/DEICODE/)) also work well with Empress.

 The last item is required only when displaying an Empress tree plot in tandem with an Emperor PCoA plot/biplot (a.k.a. an Empire plot!)